nickdichev/shopbot/README.md

 Make note of your newly created app's `client_id` and `client_secret` as they will be needed to fill out the config file.

 ## Twilio setup [optional]
 Setup Twilio for programable SMS.
 You will need to purchase a phone number and add credits to your account.
 Find your `account_sid` and `auth_token` in the "Programmable SMS" section of your account.
 These fields will be required in the configuration file.
+If you do not want to use Twilio you must provide the `--pm` flag when you run the program.

 ## Bit.ly setup [optional]
 Create a bit.ly account and generate an access token.
 Navigate to your "Account Profile" and select "Generic Access Token".
 This is the token that you will put in the configuration file.
-Note that if you do not supply this field in the configuration file, there will be long URLs in the sent SMS message.
+Note that if you do not supply this field in the configuration file there will be long URLs in the output.

 ## Configuration
 #### Reddit PRAW configuration